4ster-light/blog/posts/Introduction to Interpreters.md

    The first thing we do is create an empty list of tokens, and then we loop through the input string, extracting each individual token into that list until we reach the end, at which point we return the list.
-Let's break it down a bit:
+Let us break it down a bit:
    - If the character is a **space**, we just advance the position and continue to the next
      character: